 We also assess the company's current pipeline to determine which sales leads have the unmet needs the roadmap features target.
 This enables us to develop a revenue estimate for the feature because if the features satisfy leads' unmet needs, they are more likely to close.

-Traditional product metrics focus on feature adoption and technical performance rather than the customer value creation that drives equity returns.
-Our measurement approach directly connects product decisions to equity value creation.
+Traditional product metrics focus on feature adoption and technical performance rather than the customer value creation that drives business growth.
+Our measurement approach directly connects product decisions to business growth.

 We track the following key metrics of the growth strategy: